radekszostak/waterline-jupyter-training/README.md

 [![](http://waterlineproject.eu/images/logo.png)](http://waterlineproject.eu/)
 # About
 This repository contains the files needed for the training conducted as part of the Waterline project on October 6, 2022.
+For more practical information on processing geospatial data in Python, see the excellent course at https://www.earthdatascience.org/courses/use-data-open-source-python/.
 # Ways to access the Jupyter environment for geospatial analysis
 ## Binder
 You can run temporary training environment using Binder\